kasra-hosseini/obspyDMT/README.rst

 5.  `event_info request`_: get info about events without downloading waveforms.
 6.  `event_based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
 7.  `continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations and for the requested time span.
+8.  `processing`_: process the data right after retrieval and/or on a data-set.
 8. `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.

 --------------------